emuise/code-structProdSem/scripts/manuscript/manuscript.md

           address: 525 Superior Street
           city: Victoria, BC, Canada
           postal-code: V8V 1T7
-abstract: In today's changing climate and in light of the biodiversity crises, it is integral to be able to monitor the change in biodiversity at large scales.
-Key to this is the development of variables capable of monitoring biodiversity trends.
-One framework developped to tackle this problem is the Essential Biodviersity Variables (EBV) framework, which is designed to be analogous to the Essential Climate variables, and capable of monitoring biodiversity globally while also being complementary to one another.
-Within the EBV framework, there are six EBV classes, two of which are extremely well suited to be monitoring from satellite remote sensing.
-Among these with the potential to be satellite derived, the ecosystem structure and function classes stand out.
-Linkages between ecosystem structure and function have preivously been demonstrtated.
-In this paper, we seek to assess the complementarity of forest structure, as imputed across the entirety of British Columbia, Canada, with the Dynamic Habitat Indices, a yearly summary of productivity indices.
-Both datasets have been previously linked with biodiversity metrics across a range of scales.
-Using redundancy analysis, we find that forest structural attributes and the DHIs are decoupled from one another, with the forest structure datasets explaining 14% of the DHI variation.
-Further, we explore how the proportion of variance explained in the DHIs from primary strucutral attributres such as canopy height and canopy cover and modelled strucutral attributes such as aboveground biomass varies.
-We find there is generally large overlap between the two datasets.
-Overall, we find that forest structure as an ecosystem EBV and the DHIs as an ecosystem EBV are well suited to be complementary EBVs across large environmental gradients.
+abstract: Under a changing climate and in light of the biodiversity crises, monitoring change in biodiversity at broad scales has become ever more imperative.
+Key to regular biodiversity monitoring over time and space is the definition and selection of variables capable of accurately monitoring biodiversity trends.
+One framework is the Essential Biodiversity Variables (EBV), which are designed to be analogous to the Essential Climate variables, and capable of monitoring biodiversity globally while also being complementary to one another, within EBV classes.
+Five of six EBV classes have been shown to be well suited to be monitored using satellite remote sensing, with particular focus warranted on the ecosystem structure and function classes.
+In this paper, we seek to address the complementarity of variables describing forest structure, as imputed across the entirety of British Columbia, Canada, with variables representing ecosystem functioning, namely the Dynamic Habitat Indices, a yearly summary of productivity indices.
+Both sets of variables have previously been linked with biodiversity metrics across a range of scales.
+Using redundancy analysis, we find that forest structural attributes and the DHIs are essentially decoupled from each other, with the forest structure variables explaining 14% of the variation in the DHIs.
+Further, we explore how the proportion of variance explained in the DHIs varies with either primary structure variables, such as canopy height and cover, vs more complex modelled forest structural attributes, such as aboveground biomass and volume.
+Results suggest there is large overlap between the two types of forest structure variables suggesting little added benefit of derived attributes beyond height and cover, in this context.
+Overall, we find that forest structure as an ecosystem structure EBV and the DHIs as an ecosystem function EBV represent markedly different processes as observed by remote sensing and they are highly complementary across large environmental gradients, suggesting that in an earth-observation based monitoring program both are needed.
 keywords:
   - remote sensing
   - landsat